dotmpe/x-docker-sagan/ReadMe.md

 # Log

 [2022-12-21]
-: Committing accumulated, some initial script to build ELSA image as well
+: Committing accumulated, some initial script to build ELSA image as well.
+  Look at quadrantsec/meer, a spooler that can enrich as well.

 v0.2
 : New build based on phusion/baseimage.
 Configured to receive local syslog-ng.